tayganr/lakehouse/modules/module01b.md

 ## 2. Data flow (Source - rawCustomer)

+Data flows provide a way to transform data at scale without any coding required.
+You can design a data transformation job in the data flow designer by constructing a series of transformations.
+In this step, we are going to start with a source that will reference a delimited text file (CSV) in the raw layer of our data lake.

 1. Enable **Data flow debug**
 2. Rename the data flow `dataFlowDimInitialLoad` and click **OK**
 3. Under **Parameters**, click **New**